wowczarek/barser/README.md

 ## About

 Barser is a general-purpose flexible hierarchical configurational parser / dictionary with a tree structure.
+It is built for features and convenience first, and for speed second.

 Although Barser will parse JSON files, it is not a JSON parser.
 An alternative parse function could be written to deal with JSON specifically - and it would be much faster because it would not have to deal with special cases, namely multiple consecutive tokens.
 Barser will parse JSON and many other variants of curly bracket syntax, but the native format it can work with is similar to Juniper Networks' JunOS configuration files (or actually gated if you still remember it).